MDAnalysis/mdanalysis/benchmarks/README.rst

 Advanced Notes
 --------------

-- the depedencies installed in the clean conda benchmarking environments, and indeed the decision to use conda over virtualenv, can be controlled in the ``asv.conf.json`` file, as can which versions of Python are probed
+- the dependencies installed in the clean conda benchmarking environments, and indeed the decision to use conda over virtualenv, can be controlled in the ``asv.conf.json`` file, as can which versions of Python are probed